sc23k2k/to-do-application-code-both-azure-and-openfaas-sc23k2k-msc_project/README.md

-To-Do Application Code - Azure and OpenFaaS
+To-Do Application Code - Azure and OpenFaaS.
 This repository contains the code for a To-Do application developed as part of an MSc project.
 The application demonstrates the implementation of a serverless architecture using both Azure Functions and OpenFaaS for the backend, and a simple web-based frontend for user interaction.
 This project showcases how serverless functions can be deployed across different platforms while maintaining a consistent frontend interface.

 Repository Structure